aidlearning/AidLearning-FrameWork/cvs/README.md

 2. we use the cvs.VideoCapture() instead the cv2.VideoCapture() if you want to open the camera we can use the cv2.imread() if you want to open one image
 3. we use the cvs.imshow() instead the cv2.imshow() to show the img or frames
-4. we use the initcv(),startcv function to use the multi-thread to balance the performence
+4. we use the initcv(main) function to use the multi-thread to balance the performence